Reading, writing, spelling — It's about oral language and building the brain for literacy…

 The Human Brain: Biologically Wired for Oral Language

 The brain is biologically wired only for oral language—speaking, listening, and understanding—not for written language.
 There are no genes and no neurological or biological structures specific to reading and writing.
-In order to successfully read and write, each brain must “repurpose” regions biologically designed for other purposes and create new circuits and neural connections.
+To successfully read and write, each brain must “repurpose” regions biologically designed for other purposes and create new circuits and neural connections.

 In order to successfully read, write, and spell, the human brain must “repurpose” regions of the brain biologically designed for other purposes, develop specialization of neurons, create new circuits and connections attuned to written language, and develop efficiency within these newly formed neural connections to achieve functional connectivity.

-Learning to read and write is not just about acquiring knowledge, it’s about establishing functional connectivity.
-For most students, this re-wiring of the brain requires multi-linguistic, multi-modality structured literacy instruction using Connectionist Word Study instructional methods.
-SPELL-Links to Reading & Writing provides this research-based instruction.
+Learning to read and write is not just about acquiring knowledge, it’s about establishing the reading-writing network in the brain and developing functional connectivity within that newly created neural network.
+For most students, this re-wiring of the brain requires multi-linguistic, multi-modality literacy instruction using speech-to-print Connectionist Word Study instructional methods.
+SPELL-Links provides this research-based instruction.

 The Five-Block Connectionist Model